-- We corroborated the progress of research and development activities through discussion with the Company's research and development personnel, specifically those who oversee the projects, and confirmations with the third parties. - We performed analytical procedures over fluctuations in accruals on a department level throughout the year. - We tested subsequent invoices received from third parties and cash disbursements to assess completeness of recorded accruals.
+- We performed analytical procedures over fluctuations in accrued expenses by department level throughout the year. - We tested subsequent invoices received from third parties and cash disbursements to assess completeness of recorded accruals.

 /s/ RSM US LLP

 We have served as the Company's auditor since 2010.